-“That is all a man can hope for during his lifetime - to set an example - and when he is dead, to be an inspiration for history.”
+“The more profoundly we stay this wonderful Book, and the more closely we observe its divine precepts, the better citizens we will become and the higher will be our destiny as a nation.”
 He was known for his devotion to taking care of his invalid wife.
 He was the last president to serve in the Civil War and the first man in his hometown to volunteer when war broke out.
 He was an extremely religious man, kissing and reading from the Bible at his inauguration and singing hymns at home.
 He is William McKinley, 25th President of the United States, serving from March 4, 1987, until September 14, 1901.
 William was born on January 29, 1843, in Niles, Ohio.
 He was raised and remained a devout Methodist all of his life.
 William attended Allegheny College, but left after one year, eventually becoming a teacher.
 After Civil War broke out, William enlisted as a private in the 23rd Ohio Infantry.
 During his time in the military, William looked up to his commander, and future president, Rutherford B. Hayes.
 William eventually earned the rank of Brevet Major of Volunteers.
 After the war, William met and married Ida Saxton.
 Shortly after their marriage, and after the death of their two daughters, Ida’s health began to decline.
 William remained devoted to his wife and patiently cared for her, earning public praise.

 In 1869, William entered the political arena and was elected to the United States Congress in 1876.
 During his time in Congress, William supported economic protectionism by favoring high tariffs on imported goods.
 In 1890, a tariff bill, bearing his name, passed, but was not supported by the public.
 William lost his re-election, but was elected governor of Ohio the following year, where he served for two terms.